madickinson/Books-Read/2018-Books.md

  - Twain, Mark. *On the Decay of the Art of Lying.* CreateSpace Independent Publishing Platform, 2017.
  - *Zoar*.
 The Ohio Historical Society, 1960.
  - In Search of the Perfect Loaf.
- - Bringing up Bebe.
  - Haunted Castles.
  - Treatise on the Gods
- *   Mencken, H. L., and George H. Thompson. _Treatise on The Gods._ Baltimore: Johns Hopkins University Press, 1997\.
+ - Mencken, H. L., and George H. Thompson. _Treatise on The Gods._ Baltimore: Johns Hopkins University Press, 1997\.
 Print.
- *   Russell, Ray, and Guillermo Toro. _Haunted Castles : The Complete Gothic Stories._ New York, New York: Penguin Books, 2016\.
+ - Russell, Ray, and Guillermo Toro. _Haunted Castles : The Complete Gothic Stories._ New York, New York: Penguin Books, 2016\.
 Print.
- *   Fromartz, Samuel. _In Search of the Perfect Loaf : A Home Baker's Odyssey._ New York: Viking, 2014\.
+ - Fromartz, Samuel. _In Search of the Perfect Loaf : A Home Baker's Odyssey._ New York: Viking, 2014\.
 Print.
- *   Druckerman, Pamela. _Bringing up Bébé : One American Mother Discovers the Wisdom of French Parenting._ New York, New York: Penguin Books, 2014\.
+ - Druckerman, Pamela. _Bringing up Bébé : One American Mother Discovers the Wisdom of French Parenting._ New York, New York: Penguin Books, 2014\.
 Print.
- *   Marquet, L D. *Turn the Ship Around!: A True Story of Turning Followers into Leaders.* New York: Portfolio, 2012\.
+ - Marquet, L D. *Turn the Ship Around!: A True Story of Turning Followers into Leaders.* New York: Portfolio, 2012\.
 Print.
- * How to Remember Anything: The Proven Total Memory Retention System
+ - How to Remember Anything: The Proven Total Memory Retention System
  ---

   - Shirer, William L. *The Rise and Fall of the Third Reich:The History Of Nazi Germany.* Simon & Schuster, 1969.